miloshadzic/miloshadzic.github.com/_posts/2011-01-22-how-i-set-up-my-blog.md

 Preston-Werner(of [GitHub][] fame).
 You create a set of templates and then just write your posts in plain text using your markup of choice(I use [Markdown][]).
-Jekyll then transforms everything into static HTML that you can be served by pretty much anything you like.
+Jekyll then transforms everything into static HTML that can be served by pretty much anything you like.

 The nice thing about everything being plain text is that I can use Emacs to write posts.
 It has a very nice markdown-mode.
 I use [Git][] to push everything into a [GitHub][] repository so I backup both my code *and* my content.
 You are free to browse everything [here][1]

 ## Design